valdiman/PCBWater/README.md

 This work was supported by the National Institutes of Environmental Health Sciences (NIEHS) grant #P42ES013661.
 The funding sponsor did not have any role in study design; in collection, analysis, and/or interpretation of data; in creation of the dataset; and/or in the decision to submit this data for publication or deposit it in a repository.

-This README file describes a revised version of scripts for calculating the individual fraction of PCBs in multiwell experiments used in this paper:
+This README file describes the codes generated to analyse and map water PCB concentrations from Superfund sites used in this paper:

 The script is developed for the analysis and mapping of water concentrations of PCBs from Superfund sites,Project 4, Aim 3, ISRP.